Gloria Baylis: Early life and career

-Gloria Leon Baylis (née Clarke) was born to Antoinette Margaret Clarke and Reynold Leon Clarke in Bridgetown, Barbados on June 29, 1929.
+Gloria Leon Baylis was born to Antoinette Margaret Clarke and Reynold Leon Clarke in Bridgetown, Barbados on June 29, 1929.
 In 1948 she immigrated to England, where she trained in nursing and midwifery.
 She worked at the Kingston General Hospital from 1948 to 1951, and from 1951 to 1952 at the Chiswick Maternity Hospital and the Myddleton Square Nursing Association.

-In 1952 Baylis relocated to Montreal, where she met Richard Baylis; they were married on September 22, 1956, and together had five children.
+In 1952 Baylis relocated to Montreal, Quebec, where she met Richard Baylis; they were married on September 22, 1956, and together had five children.
 Their first-born child, Pia Maria, died shortly after birth (February 4, 1960 – March 16, 1960).
-Their four living children are bioethicist Francoise Baylis, former Member of Parliament Frank Baylis, social worker and professor Peter John Baylis, and physician Penny Jane Baylis.
+Their four living children are bioethicist Francoise Baylis, former member of Parliament Frank Baylis, social worker and professor Peter John Baylis, and physician Penny Jane Baylis.

 Baylis continued her nursing career in Montreal, first in private duty from 1953 to 1954, then at the Montreal General Hospital from 1954 to 1957, in which year she became the operating room instructor at the Hôtel-Dieu de Montréal.
 In 1958 she worked at the Jewish General Hospital, and in 1959 she was assistant supervisor at Reddy Memorial Hospital.
 In 1960 she returned to the Hôtel-Dieu Hospital, where she served until 1962 as instructor and head nurse in the operating room.